 Front50 is the persistent datastore for Spinnaker.
 Most notabily pipelines, configurations, and jobs.

 Gate is the front-end API that is exposed to the users of your Spinnaker instance.
 It also manages authentication and authorization for sub-service APIs and resources with Spinnaker.
 All communication between the UI and the back-end services happen through Gate.
 You can find a list of the endpoints available through Swagger:

 Igor is a wrapper API which communicates with Jenkins.
 It is responsible for kicking-off jobs and reporting the state of running or completing jobs.

 Kayenta is Spinnaker’s canary analysis service, integrating with 3rd party monitoring services such as Datadog or Prometheus.

-Orca is responsible for the orchestration of pipelines, stages and tasks within Spinnaker.
-It acts as the “traffic cop” within Spinnaker making sure that sub-services, their executions and states are passed along correctly.
+Orca is responsible for the orchestration of pipelines, stages, and tasks within Armory Enterprise.
+Orca acts as the “traffic cop” within Armory Enterprise making sure that sub-services, their executions and states are passed along correctly.

 The smallest atomic unit within Orca is a task - stages are composed of tasks and pipelines are composed of stages.

 Rosco is the “bakery” service.
 It is a wrapper around Hashicorp’s Packer command line tool which bakes images for AWS, GCP, Docker, Azure, and other builders.